 San Francisco residents have voted to uphold a city-wide ban on all flavored tobacco products, including menthol cigarettes.

 The San Francisco City Council and Health Committees unanimously passed the menthol restriction ordinance in June 2017, and it was approved by then Mayor Ed Lee.
 However, the tobacco industry very quickly moved to stop implementation by collecting signatures.
 The tobacco industry paid petition-gatherers $5 per signature in order to collect the needed 20,000 signatures to force the ordinance restricting the sale of their deadly products into referendum.
 Despite R.J.
 Reynolds spending nearly $12 million on campaigns against the ordinance, advocates of the policy continued to engage the community and work towards a positive outcome.
-On June 5, 2018, San Francisco residents voted 68% to 31% to uphold the policy.
+On June 5, 2018, 68% of San Francisco residents voted “Yes” on Proposition E, upholding the policy.

 Menthol is the only flavor excluded from the 2009 federal ban on flavored cigarettes as part of the Family Smoking Prevention and Tobacco Control Ac (FSPTCA).
 The tobacco industry targets African-American and LGBTQ communities in particular with menthol cigarette advertisements and products.
 Youth are particularly targeted when it comes to other flavored tobacco products, such as cigarillos and e-cigarettes, which are included in the ban.